MansMeg/talks/README.md

 # talks
 Some talks that I have given.
+See folders